Avinash00725/Prodigal/TASK1/README.md

 Hello, Inference!
 Project
-A simple Python application that demonstrates a basic machine learning inference task using PyTorch.
-The application runs a dummy linear model on random input data, utilizing GPU (CUDA) if available or falling back to CPU.
+A simple Python application demonstrating a basic machine learning inference task using PyTorch.
+The application runs a dummy linear model on random input data, utilizing a GPU (CUDA) if available or falling back to a CPU.
 This project serves as a starting point for building more complex inference pipelines.
 Prerequisites

 Python: 3.8 or higher